tokenami/tokenami/README.md

 });
 ```

-The configuration expects the name of your new alias followed by an array of properties or aliases that it should override when passed as an override to the css utility.
+The configuration expects the name of your new alias followed by an array of properties or aliases that it should replace when passed as an override to the `css` utility.

 For instance, in the example above `p` is shorthand for `pt`, `pr`, `pb`, `pl`, `px`, `py`, and `padding`.
-This allows the css utility to remove those properties when `--p` is passed as an override:
+This allows the `css` utility to remove those properties when `--p` is passed as an override:

 ```tsx
 const button = css({ '--pr': 4 });